The Little Irish Girl

 The Little Irish Girl is a 1926 American silent romantic drama film produced and distributed by Warner Bros., directed by Roy Del Ruth and starring Dolores Costello.
-Based on the story The Grifters, written by Edith Joan Lyttleton, it is considered to be a lost film.
+It is based on the story The Grifters, written by Edith Joan Lyttleton.

 Plot

 As described in a film magazine review, a gang of "grifters" or crooks operating in San Francisco use Dot Walker, a beautiful young Irish woman, as a "decoy" in their confidence tricks.
-She "lands" Johnny, grandson of an elderly woman who comes to town to try and sell a hotel and a supposedly valuable mineral water well.
+She "lands" Johnny, grandson of an elderly woman who comes to town to try to sell a hotel and a supposedly valuable mineral water well.
 The gang plans to swindle the old lady out of the property, but Granny, once a crook herself, proves too clever for them and beats them at their own game.
 Johnny weds Dot, who reforms.

 Preservation

-This film is now lost.
+The Little Irish Girl is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.

 The Warner Bros. records of the film's negative have a notation, "Junked 12/27/48" (i.e., December 27, 1948).
 Warner Bros. destroyed many of its negatives in the late 1940s and 1950s due to nitrate film pre-1933 decomposition.
 Also, in February 1956, Jack Warner sold the rights to all of his pre-December 1949 films to Associated Artists Productions.
 In 1969, UA donated 16mm prints of some Warner Bros. films from outside the United States.
-No copies of The Little Irish Girl are known to exist.